 Figure1: Belarus trade balance, exports, imports by country in 2014 (Source: Worldbank.org)

-Ukraine imported the equivalent of $2.278,059,50, making it the second largest buyer of Belarussian products.
+Ukraine imported the equivalent of $4,056,812.20 making it the second largest buyer of Belarussian products.
 Ukraine also represented the country with which Belarus had the highest trade balance.
-Consequently, maintaining positive relations with Kiev was vital for the Belarussian economy.
+Consequently, maintaining positive relations with Kiev was important for the Belarussian economy.

 Moreover, the crisis between Russia and Ukraine was an opportunity for Minsk to play a key intermediary role in Ukraine’s trade with the Eurasian Economic Union, and Kiev would have been interested in increasing its energy imports from and through Belarus.
 Also, plans to cooperate in developing the Baltic-Black Sea transport corridor as well as in agriculture and energy were made.
 Minsk successfully became an air transportation hub between Russia and Ukraine when direct flights between the two countries became prohibited (Nizhnikau and Moshes-2018).
 Another reason explaining the durability of Minsk’s position was the fact that it benefited from the European Union’s (EU) sanctions towards Russia by becoming the transit country of banned EU products in Russia.
 Indeed, the country re-exported products from the EU that were sanctioned to Russia.
 This included fish, fruits, and dairy (Yeliseyeu-2017).

-Politically, Belarus presented itself as a neutral state, and offered a platform to negotiate a solution to the Ukrainian crisis, a situation that was accepted by Western leaders.
+Politically, Belarus offered a platform to negotiate a solution to the Ukrainian crisis, a situation that was accepted by Western leaders.
 The crisis in Ukraine was an opportunity for Minsk to have a stronger regional role.
 Minsk became the main platform of negotiation to resolve the conflict in the Donbass.
 This resulted in two “Minsk Agreements” on the Ukraine conflict in 2014/15.
 Minsk also showed an interest to be part of a possible UN peacekeeping mission in the Donbass (Benno-2018).
 This strategy has significatively impacted on the relations with the EU, since in 2016, most of the sanctions imposed by the EU were lifted (before being re-implemented particularly after the 2020 election) (Marin-2016).

 The influence of the 2020 election in the deterioration of the Belarussian-Ukrainian relations